 Paid positions

-Ambassadors commonly track their working hours themselves and submit them to the company.
+They commonly track their working hours themselves and submit them to the company.

-Responsibilities for paid ambassadors include:
+Responsibilities include:

-• Strengthen the brand by introducing an on-brand presence in stores.
+• Enhance the company’s presence in stores.

-• Work 15-35 hours in stores per month.
+• Work 15-35 hours per month.

 With genuine interactions, they build company recognition and accelerate sales.
 These cheerleaders help companies grow with grass-roots marketing through personal connections and trust.